Our curriculum has been carefully designed to ensure that all of our children, including the SEND and disadvantaged, achieve to their full potential.

 We have carefully planned and sequenced our curriculum at Bethany CE Junior School.
 This ensures that there is continuity in areas of learning, so that children build on their prior knowledge and understanding in a logical order.

-We aim to deliver an ambitious curriculum, which is progressively challenging in terms of both knowledge acquisition, as well as the development of cognitive skills.
+We aim to deliver an ambitious curriculum, which is progressively challenging in terms of both knowledge acquisition, as well as the development of cognitive skills (see T&L policy for more details).
 This will ensure that our children understand the significance of what they are learning and that learning becomes long lasting for them.

 Our teachers utilise an extensive range of tools and methods to support the development of knowledge and understanding across the curriculum.